Abbreviated dialing: Similar concepts

 For text messaging, the technical equivalent is a short code; however, these are rented by their private users rather than being universal and for public services.

 Vertical service codes may also be considered as abbreviated dialing, though these are often prefixed by the special touch-tone characters * and # (or often 11 for pulse dialing) instead of using only numerals.
 Most are used to access calling features rather than a called party, and some are specific to each telephone company.
 Some are used only locally or regionally (such as *FHP (*347) to reach the Florida Highway Patrol); other codes as short as one numeral (like *1) are used to report breaking news or traffic to the newsrooms of local news radio or TV stations.

 A mobile dial code (MDC) is a phone number, typically preceded by a * or #, that allows the request and receipt of information directly to a mobile phone.
 MDCs are also known in carrier terminology as "abbreviated dialing codes" (ADCs).
 Mobile dial codes are dialed just like a regular telephone number.
 The caller can be presented with any one of a variety of responses that an advertiser defines: a voice or IVR call, a text message, a video or audio clip, a mobile coupon, game or an application.

 These types of dialing options can be used for a number of things.
 "Pound two-fifty" (#250) is an MDC commonly used in radio & TV advertising.
 Callers are able to dial #250 for a voice-activated, hands-free connection to a business.
 Callers are prompted to say a keyword or key-phrase, which corresponds to an advertiser (e.g., "Food For The Poor" causes a connection to that non-profit charity). #250 is the only MDC that is functional on all significant mobile carriers in the US and Canada, including Verizon, AT&T, T-Mobile, Sprint, U.S. Cellular, cSpire and several smaller regional carriers (in Canada, on Rogers, Bell Mobility, Telus, Freedom Mobile, Eastlink, Sasktel, Fido, and Videotron).

+Specific number usage by region

+Usage for each number varies by location.
+Below are specific numbers, as used in various regions.

+this section provides sub-sections for various regions. the sub-sections are not necessarily hierarchical; a region comprising a large country can be equal in level to a region comprising one or more continents.